 Therapies such as CBT (cognitive behavioural therapy) and one-to-one therapy with a trained psychiatrist can assist you in making sure that your brain develops new healthier ways of dealing with stressful triggers.

-These forms of therapy are something that Nova Recovery’s private hospital specialises in administering, and can help you through these difficult times as part of our dual diagnosis treatment.
+These forms of therapy are something that Nova Recovery’s private rehab specialises in administering, and can help you through these difficult times as part of our dual diagnosis treatment.
 As we treat substance abuse such as drug or alcohol addiction, we can also help you through depressive episodes.

 Depressive episodes are not something to be taken lightly, and so if you feel that you need help in overcoming them please call Nova Recovery Scotland on 01475 303998 to see if we can help you through this period.